Lab Assignment #1

 The following shows the input format for the initial configuration above:

-The file examples.zip will contain several input files and their solutions.
-[Warning: examples dom06.txt has no solution]
+The file examples.zip (To Be Added) will contain several input files and their solutions.

 Step 2.
 Write a python program encode.py to transform each input ASCII file into a logic program containing facts.
 For instance: